sparrdrem/otn/README.md

 # OTN (Old To New) Remote Printing Standard
 ## "Letting Your Old Devices Print Again!"

 Note, I was tired while making this, and kind of just winged it and threw some information on a file.
 It'll be revised some time later.
-Also note that this is TECHNICALLY not a standard, it just sounds cool.

 OTN Remote Printing Standard lets your older devices like a PowerMac G3 or a Windows 2000 computer communicate with newer printers.
 Or, to be more specific, make a newer computer communicate to a printer for it.